 - The Humanities Division runs dedicated training for Humanities researchers.

 UNIVERSITY GROUPS AND TRAINING

-Oxford Learning Institute provides voluntary courses for university and college staff; coverage includes teaching and learning, leadership and management, and personal development, as well as programmes for women and newcomers.
+- The People and Organisational Development team provides voluntary courses for University and college staff; coverage includes teaching and learning, leadership and management, and personal development, as well as programmes for women and newcomers.